 I decided I had to be firmer.
 I gave the upended and still capped end of the tube a tap in hopes of encouraging the rat to exit.
 No result.
 I finally had to resort to treating the mailing tube like a recalcitrant bottle of ketchup.
 After I delivered what I felt to be several overly loud smacks to the end of the tube, the rat shot out, and what happened next seemed to occur in slow motion.

 I had a split second to consider how I would react if he felt that I was safer than the woods and decided to take refuge on me.
 I am not afraid of rats, but I did not know this one well.
-Considering all he had been through I was not sure now was the time to better make his acquaintance.
-As one we made the decision to defer that for another time.
-The rat made another quick turn, and started bounding away as fast as he could.
-I felt him consider his options and then—to my horror—he spied what he considered civilization—the deck attached to the back of one of my neighbor’s houses.
-And with what I would swear was a sigh of relief, he disappeared under it, leaving me standing there holding the empty mailing tube.
+Considering all he had been through, I was not sure now was the time to better make his acquaintance.
+As one, we made the decision to defer that for another time.
+The rat made another quick turn and started bounding away as fast as he could.
+I felt him consider his options, and then—to my horror—he spied what he considered civilization—the deck attached to the back of one of my neighbor’s houses.
+And with what I would swear was a sigh of relief, Rat disappeared under it, leaving me standing there holding the empty mailing tube.